 - Open Banking is evolving to become ‘Open X’, where banks and new non-traditional players join forces to deliver banking services that integrate with digital experiences in other parts of customers’ lives.

 To become an efficient experience-led service provider in the Open X era, the report further recommends that banks need to become inventive banks by effectively collaborating with FinTechs.
 Banks need to strategically choose partners that complement product portfolios, enhance service delivery, boost sales – and work collaboratively.
-By leveraging effective collaboration while also maximizing traditional strongholds, banks can create a powerful advantage in the Open X era.
+By leveraging effective collaboration while also maximising traditional strongholds, banks can create a powerful advantage in the Open X era.

 “Even though open banking adoption has been somewhat slow, it and its evolution to Open X, are the best ways forward for banks to compete in the increasingly crowded and diverse financial services landscape,” said Vincent Bastid, Secretary General of Efma.
 “Open X is how banks will provide customer experience in the future, and not preparing for it now will result in missed opportunities and lower market share.”